 Applicants must have obtained a graduate degree from a CAMPEP-accredited medical physics graduate program.
-Eligible candidates will have completed their graduate requirements no later than June 30, 2020 and be able to begin work on July 1, 2020.
+Eligible candidates will have completed their graduate requirements no later than June 30, 2021 and be able to begin work on July 1, 2021.
 Preference will be given to individuals with a terminal M.S. degree.

 Applications must be submitted through the AAPM Medical Physics Residency Application Program (MP-RAP).
 Applicants are encouraged to submit early as the number of eligible candidates is expected to exceed the number of interviews granted.
 Required to Apply: Candidates must have the necessary paperwork to work in the United States.
-LMP currently has three residents in the second year of the Residency Training Program and six residents in the first year.
+LMP currently has six residents in the second year of the Residency Training Program and four residents in the first year.

-LMP partners with hospitals, cancer centers and imaging facilities across the United States providing on-site expertise and total solutions support in all areas of medical physics including radiation oncology, commissioning and imaging.
-Our full service Medical Physics Practice Group of over 100 associates includes a progressive team of physicists and dosimetrists who are dedicated to improving the profession and to providing the best practice and programs in the industry.
+LMP partners with hospitals, cancer centers and imaging facilities across the United States providing on-site expertise and total solutions support in all areas of medical physics including radiation oncology, commissioning, and imaging.
+Our full-service Medical Physics Practice Group of over 100 associates includes a progressive team of physicists and dosimetrists who are dedicated to improving the profession and to providing the best practice and programs in the industry.
 Those who join LMP benefit from the opportunity to collaborate with experienced associates having diverse expertise, while working closely with the center’s therapy team to provide some of the most advanced dosimetry and treatment capabilities.
-LMP offers a competitive salary, benefits and continuing education package.
+LMP offers a competitive salary, benefits, and continuing education package.

-Deadline for Application: December 31, 2019
+Deadline for Application: December 31, 2020